Tatreez: Origins

 Hanan K. Munayyer, a scholar of Palestinian dress, considers one of the first examples of Tatreez-like embroidery to be a fragment of geometric silk cross-stitch embroidery from 11th-century Alexandria.
 Dresses found in a 1283 CE burial in Lebanon represent the earliest intact garments with Tatreez embroidery, and strongly resemble the regional dress of Ramallah.

 Many popular Tatreez motifs mimic elements of Arab architectural and mosaic design.
 For example, the cup and acanthus leaf motif is often found in stone carvings.

 Historically, the materials used for Tatreez embroidery were from the local area of the embroiderer.
 Silk was cultivated in Palestine from the sixth to the nineteenth century in order to make the embroidery thread.
 Before industrialization, the fabric was woven by men in home looms.
 Plant dyes, such as indigo or madder, were used to color the embroidery thread.

 Terminology

 The cross-stitch embroidery style is known as fallaḥi, from the Arabic word denoting a rural person, fallaḥ.
 This is the most common embroidery style throughout Palestine, but certain regions are known for idiosyncratic techniques.
-Bethlehem embroidery usually uses a satin stitch known as tahiri, and may incorporate metallic thread embroidery (qasab) because the thobe material was often finely woven and unsuitable for fallahi.
+Bethlehem embroidery usually uses a satin stitch known as tahiri, and may incorporate metallic thread embroidery (qasab) because the thobe (or dress) material was often finely woven and unsuitable for fallaḥi.
 Embroidered aspects of a thobe were often decorated before being assembled.
 The parts of a thobe that would often be embroidered include the chest panel (qabba) which has patterns and colors that vary from region to region and identify the wearer easily.
 Other commonly embroidered areas of the thobe include the rada "shoulder piece", side skirt panels (benayiq), the front of the skirt (hiijer), and the lower back panel (shinyar).